LukePrior/nbn-upgrade-map/tests/data/README.md

-To create sample data in sqllite use the following process:
+To create sample data in SQLite use the following process:

 - create empty DB per process described  in DB: